DinoChiesa/Apigee-External-Authorization-2/README.md

 But as you can see, whether using a key or a token, the control is binary.
 Either the caller has the valid key or token, or it does not.
-If you are managing more than a handful of APIs, you want more control and flexibility than an "yes/no" check.
+If you are managing more than a handful of APIs, you want more control and flexibility than a "yes/no" check can provide.

 ### The use of API Products for Access Control

-To extend beyond the "yes/no" decision, Apigee has the API product concept, which means that API publishers can configure specific client credentials (client IDs or API keys) to be authorized for specific API Products.
+To extend beyond the "yes/no" decision, Apigee has the API product concept.
+API publishers can configure specific client credentials (client IDs or API keys) to be authorized for specific API Products.
 The Products are really just collections of Verb + Path pairs which will be permitted of authorized for that particular credential.
 Then, at runtime, Apigee will verify that the presented application client credential is authorized for an API Product that includes the particular verb + path pair that the current API request is using.

 For a 15-minute screencast review of the API Product concept and the implicit verb+path authorization checks, [see here](https://youtu.be/HGkW3gtk7OM).
 But the basics are:

 - At configuration time:
   - API publishers define API Products.
 Each one includes 1 or more verb + path pairs.